AuraFusion360: Augmented Unseen Region Alignment for Reference-based 360{\deg} Unbounded Scene Inpainting: Method

 \subsection{Implementation Details}

-We use the 2D Gaussian Splatting (2DGS) codebase for Gaussian representation to obtain accurate rendered depth, with SAM2 generating object masks on the first frame for each training view.
-Masked Gaussians handle object removal effectively, even without object tracking, due to their explicit representation.
-For the unseen mask generation, we set the aggregation threshold of \(\theta\) to 0.6.
-In AGDD, incomplete depth are normalized to match Marigold's~\cite{ke2023repurposing} depth.
-The depth is then refined through 50 denoising steps using an exponentially decayed learning rate \(\alpha\), which starts at 0.1 and decays at a rate of 0.99 per step, progressively improving the alignment of the estimated depth.
-After denoising, the result is unnormalized back to the original scale.
+We use the 2D Gaussian Splatting~\cite{huang20242d} codebase for Gaussian representation to obtain accurate rendered depth, with SAM2 generating object masks on the first frame for each training view.
+Masked Gaussians enable effective object removal due to their explicit representation.
+We set the aggregation threshold of \(\theta\) to 0.6 in unseen mask generation.
+In AGDD, incomplete depth are normalized to match Marigold's~\cite {ke2023repurposing} depth.
+With $N$ set to 8, the denoised result is then unnormalized back to its original scale.
 The entire inference process takes approximately 1 minute on an RTX 4090 GPU.
 The noise strength of SDEdit \(s = 0.85\) balances initial point retention, as shown in our ablation study.
 We condition the generation on the reference view using LeftRefill~\cite{cao2024leftrefill}.
 During Gaussian fine-tuning, we run 10,000 iterations with \(\lambda_{\text{SSIM}} = 0.8\) and \(\mathcal{L}_{\text{LPIPS}} = 0.5\).